theksmith/Steering-Wheel-Interface/readme.md

 +	A Jeep/Chrysler/Dodge vehicle with a SAE J1850 VPW base PCI Bus (many late 90's through mid 2000's models)

 Compile and deploy the application.
-Plug the scan tool into the OBDII diagnostic port and into the Android device through the USB OTG cable.
+Plug the scan tool into the vehicle via the OBDII diagnostic port and into the Android device through the USB OTG cable.

+Respond to the Android prompt regarding USB device being attached by selecting this app to launch.
+It is recommended you select the "always" option.

-A notification should popup saying the Steering Wheel Interface started.
+A notification should be seen saying the Steering Wheel Interface started.
 Click the notification for the settings screen where you can adjust the baud rate for your particular scan tool.
+You will need to restart the app for the new baud rate to take effect.

 Press your steering wheel radio control buttons.
 By default, play/pause, next/prev track, volume up/down, and go-to-home-screen actions are